 The REI Co-op Quarter Dome 2 Tent is an excellent ultralight freestanding backpacking tent — and it’s one of the best overall backpacking tents available for most backpackers.
-REI completely redesigned the Quarter Dome 2 Tent for 2017 with a roomier architecture and lightweight materials.
+REI has redesigned the Quarter Dome series with a roomier architecture and lightweight materials.

 To give us a closer look, REI sent us a review unit, which our gear testers promptly took backpacking in the Eagle Cap Wilderness Area in Oregon.
 We’ve since put it to use a couple more times, and here is what we’ve learned.